Take Five: When doves coo - World markets themes for the week ahead

 That demand for puts has also put a floor under implied volatility, a gauge of expected swings in the currency and a key input to option prices.
 One-month and one-week implied vols, as they are known, have risen in the past week, after falling steadily in January.

 That caution has rippled into cash markets.
 The pound has fallen back below a key technical market level -- the 200-day moving average, an indication investors are no longer bullish on the currency's prospects.
-In fact sterling has traded below that average since May 2018, only briefly popping above that in January.
+In fact, sterling has traded below that average since May 2018, only briefly popping above i in January.

 HAPPY NEW YEAR?